 The crypto lender usually allows you to repay the loan in manageable monthly installments.
-However, note that the higher the loan amount, the bigger the monthly installments will likely be.
-The monthly installments and interest rates could also vary depending on the lender you choose.
+However, keep in mind that the higher the loan amount, the higher the monthly payments will most likely be.
+Depending on the lender you choose, the monthly payments and interest rates could also be different.

-Some crypto mortgage lenders might require you to make the monthly installments in fiat, while others let you use different cryptocurrencies.
-This allows you to pick the most convenient way to settle the loan over the agreed period.
+Some crypto mortgage lenders may require you to pay your monthly payments in fiat currency, while others may let you use a variety of cryptocurrencies.
+This allows you to pick the most convenient way to settle the loan over the agreed-upon period.

 Why Should You Get a Crypto-backed Mortgage?